 - 1 tbsp garlic minced

-- Add your raw shrimp, onions, garlic and alfredo sauce into your pot, stir until combined.
+- Add your onions, garlic and alfredo sauce into your pot, stir until combined.
+If you like your shrimp on the well done side add those in now too. (we did, you can see in the photos)

 - Pour in your water or broth and stir until smooth.